home - Electricity

 Combination of plaster and brick

-Try combining plaster with different surfaces, such as brickworkto get Loft style in your living room.
-You can also choose another architectural stone for interior decoration, which comes in a wide variety of organic shapes, surfaces and shades that will work with almost any interior color palette.
+Try combining plaster with different surfaces, such as brickwork to get a loft style in your living room.
+You can also choose a different architectural stone for interior decoration, which comes in a wide variety of organic shapes, surfaces and shades that will work with almost any interior color palette.
 Or maybe you will discover the possibilities of your living room to reproduce historical design with this combination - for example, Art Deco.

 Bedroom